 The term canned hunting came into popular use in 1998 after the Cook Report, a British current affairs television programme screened on ITV, which featured footage of a lioness being shot several times within a small enclosed area.
 The term soon became synonymous with any form of trophy hunting where hunters shot trophy animals within confined areas ensuring they had no or little chance of escape.
 And today, canned hunting is widespread in South Africa were large numbers of wild animals are being bred in captivity specifically to be shot.

-Q: And how does canned hunting differ from captive hunting?
+Q: And how does canned hunting differ from captive hunting or ranch hunting?

-A: For many people, there is no difference between the two terms.
-The term ‘captive hunting’ has been introduced by the professional hunting bodies in an attempt to get away from the negative image associated with canned hunting.
+A: For many people, there is no difference between these terms.
+The terms ‘captive hunting’ or ‘ranch hunting’ has been introduced by the professional hunting bodies in an attempt to get away from the negative image associated with canned hunting.
 But in essence, captive hunting is as it reads; wild animals are being bred in captivity to be killed in captivity or confined areas.